 Why People Are Turning to CBD for IBS

 According to the United States Food and Drug Administration, there is no known cure for irritable bowel syndrome (IBS)(5).

-IBS is a chronic condition that affects the large intestine(6).
+IBS is a chronic condition that largely affects the large intestine(6).
 Treatments, such as stress management and lifestyle changes, can help alleviate its symptoms.